v38armageddon/.github/profile/README.md

 Don't hesitate to explore the other projects!

 ## How to Contribute?

-You can contribute to any project by following the CONTRIBUTE.md file.
+You can contribute to any project by following the CONTRIBUTE.md file in each repositories.

 -----------------------